Day 1 Arrive Luang Prabang

 Day 5 Vang Vieng Kayaking

-Next transfer to the river put-in for your afternoon adventure.
-Receive a safety briefing before descending onto the rapids of the Nam Song in an inflatable kayak.
-Spend the next 3 hours paddling your way down the river back towards Vang Vieng, enjoy the scenery along the way.
-End your adventure back in Vang Vieng and settle in for a restful evening.
+Next transfer north to the ethnic Khmu village of Viengsamay, where you will put-in for your afternoon adventure on the beautiful Nam Song river.
+Receive a safety briefing before descending onto the rapids of the Nam Song in a hard shell kayak.
+Spend the next 3 hours paddling your way down the river back towards Vang Vieng, enjoying the scenery along the way.
+You will explore Tham None (Sleeping Cave), which is one of the biggest caves in Vang Vieng.
+During rainy season, we will swim through the entrance of the cave!
+The final leg of your journey is a gentle paddle ending your adventure back in Vang Vieng.
+Catch the sunset and settle in for a restful evening.

 Day 6 Secret Eden Trek